St John's wort

-St John’s wort is a herbal remedy made from the flowers of the plant of the same name.
+St John’s wort is a herbal remedy made from the flowers and unopened buds of the plant of the same name.
 It is a popular complementary therapy for mild to moderate depression.
 There is some scientific evidence to show that St John’s wort can help to reduce mild or moderate depression.
 But doctors have concerns about the possible side effects and the fact that it can interact with some cancer treatments.

 Scientists believe that chemicals in the brain (neurotransmitters) play a part in causing depression.
 Two of the active ingredients in St John’s wort – hypericin and hyperforin – may change the activity of these neurotransmitters.

 St John’s wort has been used for hundreds of years for other health conditions but there is currently no scientific evidence that it works for them.
 They include

 - Pre menstrual symptoms

 - Skin wounds and burns (used as a balm)

 About 25 out of every 100 people with cancer get depressed soon after they are diagnosed or after finishing their treatment.

 We have information about depression in people with cancer.